 Confusions about London Bridge and Tower Bridge

-As the Queen agreed, London Bridge is not the tallest, longest or widest bridge.
+As the Queen agrees, the London Bridge is not the tallest, longest, or widest bridge.
 On top of that, it doesn’t boast many architectural details.
-With the exception of the spike sculpture on the south side of the bridge, the current London Bridge is simple and restraint in design.
-It perfectly aligns with architectural style of 1970’s, the time when the bridge was built.
+With the exception of a spike sculpture on the southern side of the bridge, the current London Bridge is simple and restrained in design.
+It perfectly aligns with the architectural style of the 1970s, a period when the bridge was built.

-As opposed to London Bridge, people around the world recognize Tower Bridge as an iconic symbol of London.
+As opposed to the London Bridge, people around the world recognize the Tower Bridge as an iconic site of London.
 The bridge was opened in 1894.
 Despite its long history, the structure has had little to none changes except for new paint.

 The design of the structure is another characteristic that differentiates the Tower Bridge from the London Bridge.
 The Tower Bridge is all about architectural details and impeccable style that makes it look older than it is.
 The main features of the bridge are two neo-Gothic towers with two walkways at the upper level.

 On top of that, the Tower Bridge offers the unforgettable Tower Bridge Experience with emphases on creation and history of the structure.
 Walking on glass floor at 131 feet above the river is definitely not for faint-hearted.
 Yet if you’re able to conquer your fear of heights, this can be your best London experience ever.